-Area Area Associated H&S Risks Mitigation Measures Getting to the vessel Direct Covid-19 virus transfer due to close proximity to others Maintain a minimum of 2m between people Consider: Remind customers that a minimum of 2m to be kept between the staff member and themselves On standard routes to the vessel, if busy and necessary, floor markings with 2m distance between them to ensure social distancing If routes to the vessels are busy consider one/priority walkways 2m apart Signage to advise and enforce distancing rules If the vessel is in marina follow the marina's rules for access to the pontoons when taking a group to or form a vessel ensure that at no time they are in proximity to other groups who may be on site at the same time On the Vessel Direct Covid-19 virus transfer due to close proximity to others Only one member of the hiring party on the vessel with the member of staff at anyone time, all other members of the party to wait ashore When 2m distance cannot be maintained between the customer and the member of staff PPE should be worn by the member of staff, PPE to consider incudes but not limited to gloves and a mask/face shield, gloves to be disposed of immediately after each handover to prevent contamination of cloths etc. Provide and instruct the client on the vessel during the handover to wear a mask or ask the client to bring their own face covering for the handover.
-A member of staff may do a handover on board but should wear a mask, observe SD (where practicable) and should wear gloves so when demonstrating equipment no surfaces are contaminated Indirect Covid-19 virus transferred to common contact surfaces Steering wheel, throttle controls and other touch points to be wiped down and cleaned when/if switching between customer and member of staff Vessel operating Disposable gloves to be warn by the member of staff
+Area Associated H&S Risks Mitigation Measures Getting to the vessel Direct Covid-19 virus transfer due to close proximity to others Maintain a minimum of 2m between people Consider: Remind customers that a minimum of 2m to be kept between the staff member and themselves On standard routes to the vessel, if busy and necessary, floor markings with 2m distance between them to ensure social distancing If routes to the vessels are busy consider one/priority walkways 2m apart Signage to advise and enforce distancing rules If the vessel is in marina follow the marina's rules for access to the pontoons On the Vessel Direct Covid-19 virus transfer due to close proximity to others Only one member of the hiring party on the vessel with the member of staff at anyone time, all other members of the party to wait ashore When 2m distance cannot be maintained between the customer and the member of staff PPE should be worn by the member of staff, PPE to consider incudes but not limited to gloves and a mask/face shield, gloves to be disposed of immediately after each handover to prevent contamination of cloths etc. Provide and instruct the client on the vessel during the handover to wear a mask or ask the client to bring their own face covering for the handover.
+Indirect Covid-19 virus transferred to common contact surfaces Steering wheel, throttle controls and other touch points to be wiped down and cleaned when/if switching between customer and member of staff Vessel operating Disposable gloves to be warn by the member of staff